vapourlang/vapour-website/docs/introduction.md

 more verbose.
 The aim of the language is to make (R) code more readable, maintainable, and robust.

-If you were to add up all the time spent writing code and compare it to the amount of time spent glancing, reading, and parsing code to fix bugs or refactor, the amount of time spent writing code would in fact be almost significant.
-Vapour makes you write more code so you can read it faster, easily find bugs, actually enjoy refactoring code, and reduce runtime errors.
+If you were to add up all the time spent writing code, glancing, reading, and parsing code to fix bugs or refactor, you will notice that the amount of time spent writing the code s in fact almost significant.

+> Vapour makes you write more code so you can read it faster, easily find bugs, actually enjoy refactoring code, and reduce runtime errors.